Combinatorics of orbit configuration spaces: Symmetric arrangements

 \begin{example} \begin{enumerate} \item The Euler characteristic for the complement of the reflection arrangement $\A(\Z/d,\C)$ is $(-d)^{n-1}(n-1)!$. \item The Euler characteristic for the complement of type C toric and elliptic arrangements, $\A(\Z/2,\C^\times)$ and $\A(\Z/2,E)$, from Example \ref{ex:typeCP}, are $(-2)^nn!$ and $(-2)^n(n+1)!$, respectively. \item The Euler characteristic for the complement of the elliptic arrangement with hexagonal Dowling poset from Example \ref{ex:Z62} is $(-6)^nn!$. \item The Euler characteristic for the complement of the elliptic arrangement with square Dowling poset from Example \ref{ex:Z42} is $(-4)^nn!$. \end{enumerate} \end{example}

-\begin{remark} Observe that in each of the examples above, the Euler characteristic is divisible by the order of the corresponding wreath product group $\G$.
-This holds more generally, as the formula for the Euler characteristic obtained from Theorem \ref{thm:motive} can be written as the order of $\G$ times a binomial coefficient:
+\begin{remark} Observe that in each of the examples above, the Euler characteristic is divisible by the order of the corresponding wreath product group $\G$, as one expects from a free action.
+While this may not be apparent in Equation \eqref{eq:eulerchar}, an equivalent formulation that makes this fact less surprising is the following: